-Raising the alarm - any member of staff (or visitor) discovering a fire must raise the by shouting "Fire".
+Raising the alarm - any member of staff (or visitor) discovering a fire must raise the alarm by shouting "Fire".
+A fire in any of the cabins will trigger the individual fire alarm.

-Fire Action Notices detailing the action to take in the event of fire are displayed in each cabin.
+Fire Action Notices detailing the action to take in the event of fire are displayed on each cabin door.
+Fire extinguishers etc. are also clearly displayed within the cabins.
 These are intended to provide emergency information for those persons/visitors who are unfamiliar with the premises.

-Staff, Pupils & Visitors - nominated persons are responsible for taking the visitors book, staff signing in/out book/board and class registers to the assembly point to ensure that all persons are accounted for by way of a roll call.
+Staff, Pupils & Visitors - nominated persons are responsible for taking the visitors book school register to the assembly point to ensure that all persons are accounted for by way of a roll call.